 Fight Indoor Training Imbalances With These 8 Strength Moves

-Counteract the specific effect of indoor training with this mobility, stability, and strength routine.
+Counteract the effects of indoor training with this mobility, stability, and strength routine.

-When the cold and dark winter months kick in—or when the weather is grim or you’re time-crunched—indoor training is the way to go.
-However, cycling exclusively on the trainer and doing all of your runs on the treadmill can create imbalances that will appear outdoors.
+Winter is slowly subsiding.
+And as it does, you might discover your indoor training routines have led to some muscle imbalance.
+Cycling exclusively on the trainer and doing all of your runs on the treadmill can create imbalances that will appear outdoors.

-Do the following workout after your indoor session, two to three times per week.
+Do the following workout after your indoor session, two to three times per week to ensure you’re ready for outdoor training this triathlon season.

 Calf raises